-Students are expected to be in attendance each day throughout the school year.
-Students who are absent from school lose out on valuable explanations of material, interaction with their teachers and peers, and often perform at a level below their potential.
+Regular and punctual student attendance is required.
 The Board's policies include attendance and the administration is responsible for developing further attendance rules and regulations.
 The parents/guardians and students are responsible for developing behaviors which will result in regular and punctual student attendance.